sreimers/flattr/readme.txt

 == Changelog ==

+= 0.9 =
+* Fixed a bug where including files would sometimes break other plugins.
+* Will now give error if the plugin isn't compatible with the installed version of WordPress or PHP.
+* Added support for hidding things from listings on flattr.com.
+* Will warn users that enter their user name instead of their user id.
+* Added support for the compact button.

 = 0.8 =
 * Cleaned up the code
 * Added option for disabling the button on a per post basis
-* Added support for the compact button.

 = 0.71 =
 * Modified plugin to not use short php open tags